-The mission of the Women's Business Council - Southwest is to facilitate mutually beneficial procurement opportunities among women's business enterprises (WBE) and Sustaining Members*.
+The mission of the Women's Business Council - Southwest is to facilitate mutually beneficial procurement opportunities among women's business enterprises (WBE) and Sustaining (Corporate) Members*.

 Women-owned businesses represent one of the fastest-growing segments of the business environment, not just locally but nationally and internationally as well.
-The Women's Business Council - Southwest offers certification, procurement, networking and educational programs that help WBEs grow.
+The Women's Business Council - Southwest offers certification, procurement, networking and educational program opportunities that help WBEs grow.
 The programs are offered throughout a four-state region, which includes Texas, Arkansas, New Mexico and Oklahoma.

 *Sustaining Members include corporations, businesses, government entities, institutions and other organizations.